SEO is Dead? Not a Chance!

 If you’re using WordPress take a look at this AMP WordPress plugin to make automatic AMP mobile versions of your web pages.
-These results will appear above the normal search engine results in the carousel when searching from a mobile device.
+These results will appear above normal results in Google search in the carousel when searching from a mobile device.

-I’ve chosen 10 major SEO predictions for 2018 that will affect the evolving state of SEO:
+I’ve chosen 10 major SEO predictions that will affect the evolving state of SEO:

 “SEO, by its very nature, will always be alive as long as people continue to search.
 So probably… forever?